Wallwood Scout Reservation

 Scouting’s founders recognized early on that camping provided one of the best opportunities for developing character and helping a boy become a man.
 In fact, the Boy Scouts of America is widely credited with making camping a part of mainstream America.

-Each year, more than 600,000 boys camp at one of the 423 Scout camps and 258 high-adventure camps across North America.
+Each year, more than 600,000 youth camp at one of the 423 Scout camps and 258 high-adventure camps across North America.
 While Scouts still learn many of the same skills that have been taught for generations, a week at camp is more than just hiking and swimming.

 In fact, a recent study by New York-based Harris Interactive revealed that Boy Scout summer camp increases a youth’s self-confidence, improves their decision-making abilities, and helps them develop conflict-resolution skills.